Electrical inspections & safety testingCompare instant prices for electrical safety checks and test reports

 It only takes a few seconds for prices and local contact details to appear on your screen.
 You can then contact them directly to discuss your requirements in more detail and book an appointment.

-If you’re buying an older property with old wiring it would be wise to seek expert advice on whether the building needs a complete rewire or only minor updating.
-In the case of very old wiring, it may need a full rewire so there’s no point in testing something that you’re going to replace.
-The electrician would instead advise the cost of rewiring.
+If you’re buying an older property with old wiring it’s essential to get it professionally checked to confirm whether the building needs a complete rewire or only minor updating.
+In the case of obviously very old wiring the electrician would instead provide a quote for the cost of rewiring.
+As always, it’s best to get 3 quotes so you don’t pay over the odds.

 Part P of the Building Regulations (England & Wales)